Data, privacy, and security for Custom Neural Voice

 The voice signatures are used by Microsoft solely for the purposes of speaker verification or as otherwise necessary to investigate misuse of the services

 The Online Services Data Protection Addendum (“DPA”) sets forth customers and Microsoft’s obligations with respect to the processing and security of Customer Data and Personal Data in connection with Azure and is incorporated by reference into customers enterprise agreement for Azure services.
 Microsoft’s data processing in this section is governed under the Legitimate Interest Business operations section of the Data Protection Addendum.

 Training a custom neural voice model

 The training data (speech audios) submitted to the Speech Studio is pre-processed using automated tools for quality checking including data format check, pronunciation scoring, noise detection, script mapping, etc..
 The training data is then imported to the model training component of the custom voice platform.
 During the training process, the training data (both voice audio and text transcriptions) are decomposed into fine-grained mappings of voice acoustics and text, such as a sequence of phonemes.
-Through further complex machine leaning modeling, this is built into a voice model, which then can be used to generates voice that sounds like the voice talent.
+Through further complex machine leaning modeling, this is built into a voice model, which then can be used to generates voice that sounds like the voice talent, and can be in different languages from the recording.
 The voice model is a text-to-speech computer model that can mimic unique vocal characteristics of a target speaker.
 It represents a set of parameters in binary format that is not human readable and does not contain audio recordings.

 Customer’s training data is only used to develop customer’s custom voice model and is not used by Microsoft to train or improve any Microsoft TTS voice models.